kuznetckiy/Geoscan_Lite_eng/camera.rst

    Reset file number

-Setting up the A6000 NIR
+Sony A6000 NIR camera setting
 -------------------------------------

 The following options are set in Photo menu: